Henry VII

 In 1989, a special portrait was used on the gold sovereigns, and also the other gold sovereign multiples and fractions of that year.
 This was to commemorate the 500th anniversary of the issue of the first gold sovereign in 1489 for Henry VII.
 It shows Her Majesty facing, seated and enthroned, in a reproduction of the style used 500 years previously.

-A Fifth portrait was introduced in 2015.
+A Fourth, more mature portrait was introduced in 1998.
 We naturally hope it will continue in use for many years to come.